linkerd/linkerd/namerd/docs/interface.md

 --- | ------------- | -----------
-ip | `0.0.0.0` | The local IP address on which to serve the namer interface. port | `4321` | The port number on which to server the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided. see [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).
+ip | `0.0.0.0` | The local IP address on which to serve the namer interface. port | `4321` | The port number on which to server the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
+See [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).
+The server TLS key file must be in PKCS#8 format.

 ## Http Controller